jure-praznikar/Protein-Validation-and-graph-theory/README.md

 2) Custom analyze
 User can freely change the path to the "SmoothData.csv" data file.
 Note this file is necessary to calculate Zscore.
-To analyze desired protein model change the line where R script reads pdb file (see line 19 in 20 in "ProtModAna.r")
+To analyze desired protein model change the line where R script reads pdb file (see line 19 and 20 in "ProtModAna.r")